DJDodds/OctAIvius/README.md

 └── package.json
 ```

-Legacy Express server code, static `public/` assets, and vanilla renderer HTML/JS files were removed to simplify the codebase for an Electron + React only architecture.
+Legacy Express server code and static public assets are not used; Electron + React is the only active UI path.

 ## Features